palantir/tslint/README.md

     to the rules.
 If no option is specified, the config file named tslint.json is used, so long as it exists in the path.
     The format of the file is { rules: { /* rules list */ } },
-    where /* rules list */ is a key: value comma-separated list of
+    where /* rules list */ is a key: value comma-seperated list of
     rulename: rule-options pairs.
 Rule-options can be either a boolean true/false value denoting whether the rule is used or not, or a list [boolean, ...] where the boolean provides the same role